 The individuals applying for funds must have the research credentials and appropriate strength in their proposal and team.
-We encourage applications from multi-disciplinary teams including scientists, health professionals and public health researchers.
+We encourage applications from multi-disciplinary teams including scientists/researchers, health professionals, policy makers and industry.
 It is highly recommended that people living with dementia, their carers and families are involved in the project, from initiation through to completion.
 When assembling your team, please ensure that you have done so in line with the relevant eligibility criteria.

-Each Project Grant is worth \$85,000 and may be used over 1 to 2 years.
+Each Project Grant is worth \$85,000 and may be used for a period of up to 2 years.